xinxingwu-uk/Education_Projects/README.md

 # 🎓 Education Projects

-This repository is a curated collection of **educational projects, interactive demos, and applied AI experiments** designed for teaching, learning, and exploring **modern computing technologies** in real-world contexts.
+This repository is a curated collection of **educational projects and applied AI experiments** designed for teaching, learning, and exploring **modern computing technologies** in real-world contexts.

-The projects emphasize **hands-on learning**, **browser-based interaction**, and **practical AI concepts**, making them suitable for:
-- Undergraduate & graduate courses
-- Self-learning and experimentation
-- Demonstrations of applied AI and human-centered computing
-- Curriculum design and instructional use

 ---

-## 🌐 Project Themes
+## 🧠 Project Themes

 Below is a structured overview of the project collection.
 Each project is self-contained and can be opened independently.